Yoshihito Nishioka vs. Terence Atmane: Prediction and Match Betting Odds | Zhuhai Championships

 Yoshihito Nishioka vs. Terence Atmane Trends and Insights

-- Nishioka has played 43 matches over the past 12 months (across all court surfaces), and 25.8 games per match (23.8 in best-of-three matches).
+- In his 43 matches over the past 12 months across all court surfaces, Nishioka has played an average of 25.8 games (23.8 in best-of-three matches).

-- Atmane has played two matches on hard courts in the past year, and has averaged 31.0 games per match (31.0 in best-of-three matches) and 10.3 games per set while winning 54.8% of games.
+- In two matches on hard courts in the past year, Atmane has averaged 31.0 games per match (31.0 in best-of-three matches) and 10.3 games per set, winning 54.8% of those games.

-- This is the first time that Nishioka and Atmane have matched up in the last five years.
+- Dating back to 2015, Nishioka and Atmane have not competed against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.